gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * For the HKDF Algorithm 'hkdf', the Group Manager SHOULD use the same default value defined in {{Section 3.2 of RFC8613}}, i.e., HKDF SHA-256 (COSE algorithm encoding: -10).

-* For the format 'pub_key_enc' used to encode the public keys in the group, the Group Manager SHOULD use a CBOR Web Token (CWT){{RFC8392}} or an unprotected CWT Claim Set {{I-D.ietf-rats-uccs}}.
+* For the format 'pub_key_enc' used to encode the public keys in the group, the Group Manager SHOULD use CBOR Web Token (CWT) or CWT Claims Set (CCS) {{RFC8392}}, i.e., the COSE Header Parameter 'kcwt' and 'kccs', respectively.

    \[
-      This is a pending registration requested by draft-ietf-lake-edhoc.
+      These COSE Header Parameters are under pending registration requested by draft-ietf-lake-edhoc.
    \]

 * For 'max_stale_sets', the Group Manager SHOULD consider N = 3 as the maximum number of stored sets of stale Sender IDs in the collection associated to the group (see {{sssec-stale-sender-ids}}).